kunstmusik/csound-live-code/doc/tutorial2.md

 # Tutorial 2 - Let's make our own sound!

+_WARNING: This tutorial is currently being written and contains incomplete material.
+This notice will be removed once the tutorial is complete.
+Thank you!_

 ## Introduction

 In this tutorial, we're going to make our own sounds (instruments) and walk